NicosNicolaou16/ImagePickerAndroid/README.md

 THE BETA RELEASES MAYBE CONTAIN MAJOR/MINOR CHANGES

-## Breaking changes for the version: 2.3.0
+> [!IMPORTANT]  Breaking changes for the version: 2.3.0

 `takeSingleCameraImage()` changed to `takeSingleCameraImage(context = context)`